bbortolli/notas-kafka/09-Exercicios.md

 Options:
 - A. Passive-Passive
 - B. Active-Active
-- C. Active-Passive
+- C. Active-Passive [X]

-R: C. This is active-passing as the replicated topic is used for read-only purposes only
+R: C. This is active-passive as the replicated topic is used for read-only purposes only

 ### Partition leader election is done by

 - A. The consumers
-- B. The Kafka Broker that is the Controller
+- B. The Kafka Broker that is the Controller [X]
 - C. Zookeeper [X]
 - D. Vote amongst the brokers

-R: C; o Zookeper é o responsável por eleger
+R: B; complementando: o Zookeper é o responsável por eleger o Controller

 ### Your topic is log compacted and you are sending a message with the key K and value null.
 What will happen?